 I hope this article helped you understand yourself a little better.
 I think that’s one of the most beautiful things about astrology: it can speak to our lived experiences and give us a bit of insight into who we are and what makes us tick.
 And that’s always good to know as a multipod who’s frequently changing and exploring new things.

-What’s your rising sign (or your Sun sign, if you don’t know your birth time)?
+What’s your rising sign?
 Do you find that your mutable houses correspond with facets of life where you need more variety?

 If you’re interested in learning more about your personal birth chart, head over here and schedule a session with me.